makeabilitylab/physcomp/sensors/photoresistors.md

 ## Making an LED dimmer with a photoresistor

 Let's make something.
+How about a simple, prototype nightlight that automatically turns **on** (gets brighter) in the dark.

-As before, we're going to explore this sensor first **without** a microcontroller to build up familiarity before connecting it as analog input to the Arduino.
+As before, we're going to explore this sensor first **without** a microcontroller to build up familiarity.

-Let's try making a simple, prototype nightlight that automatically turns **on** (or gets brighter) in the dark.

 ### Initial auto-on nightlight circuit